-The Faculty/ Department maintain a file for each student offering Botany from the time of her/his registration though the progress of each student has not been properly monitored thereafter.
+The Student Affairs Division maintains a separate file for each student from the time of her/his registration though the progress of each student has not been properly monitored thereafter.
+Departments do not maintain files for students.
 Difficulties in obtaining information from such a diverse group of students is however understandable.
 The reviewers had no way of establishing the statement that OUSL graduates are in high demand with reference to employment in the private sector.